Akmal Saleh: Career

+Saleh began performing stand-up comedy in 1990, when he decided to take part in an open mic night at the Sydney Comedy Store.

-Saleh entered into stand-up comedy in 1990.
-For a time, he performed under the alias "Peter Saleh"—"so that people would think I was white", he says. "'Peter' seemed like a common name.
+For a time, he performed under the alias 'Peter Saleh' – "so that people would think I was white", he says. "'Peter' seemed like a common name.
 'Akmal' is such an awkward name, a very difficult name to remember."
-In 1992 he co-wrote and starred in the show All Aussies are Boofta and also the best alongside fellow comedians Anthony Mir and Gary Eck, which enjoyed successful runs in various Sydney venues.
-This was followed by the live shows Bound And Gagged and Hoot, the latter of which toured the 1996 Adelaide Fringe Festival, the Melbourne International Comedy Festival, and the Edinburgh Festival Fringe.
+In 1992 he co-wrote and starred in the show All Aussies are Boofta and also the Best alongside fellow comedians Anthony Mir and Gary Eck, which enjoyed successful runs in various Sydney venues.
+This was followed by the live shows Bound and Gagged and Hoot, the latter of which toured the 1996 Adelaide Fringe Festival, the Melbourne International Comedy Festival, and the Edinburgh Festival Fringe.
 In 1999 the trio created the television show The Fifty-Foot Foot Show for Australia's The Comedy Channel.
 Saleh was credited onscreen by his real name; he says he had not bothered to use his stage name because he did not expect that many people would watch an obscure cable television show.
-"But strangely enough, enough people saw it and saw me in the street and said, 'Hey Akmal, good show mate!
+"But strangely enough, enough people saw it and saw me in the street and said, "Hey Akmal, good show mate!
 Loved The Fifty-Foot Show."
 He says he found it so much nicer to be called by his real name, and has performed under it ever since.
 Saleh has also collaborated with Mir and Eck on the 2002 film You Can't Stop The Murders, which he co-wrote and starred in.

-Saleh also performs solo stand-up shows and has toured numerous comedy festivals in both in Australia and internationally.
+Saleh also performs solo stand-up shows, and has toured numerous comedy festivals in both in Australia and internationally.
 He commonly jokes about his own ethnicity and negative stereotypes regarding Middle Easterners.
-However, he says that he does not want to become known as an "ethnic comic" and likes to be able to talk about "broad range of stuff".
+However, he says that he does not want to become known as an "ethnic comic" and likes to be able to talk about a "broad range of stuff".
 He says that he is most comfortable performing stand-up: "It's the thing that I do best.
 I'm not a radio guy.
 I'm a comedian doing radio."